mihaigalos/randompass/README.md

 ##### Using precompiled binaries

-Precompiled binaries are avialable for multiple architectures in the [Releases](https://github.com/mihaigalos/randompass/releases).
+Precompiled binaries are available for multiple architectures in the [Releases](https://github.com/mihaigalos/randompass/releases).

 ```bash
 randompass